-DNS Lookup Timeout Specifies the maximum number of seconds the proxy can wait for a lookup response from the DNS server.
-Specifies how long, in seconds, the proxy will wait before making a second DNS request if there is no response to the first request.
-The value is stored in "proxy.config.hostdb.lookup_timeout".
-The default value is 120 seconds.
-Important: This setting is not used.
+DNS Lookup Timeout Specifies the maximum number of seconds the proxy can wait for a lookup response from the DNS server. es how long, in seconds, the proxy will wait making a second DNS request if there is no se to the first request.
+The value is stored in config.hostdb.lookup_timeout".
+The default s 120 seconds.
+Important This setting is not used.
 Instead the records.config entry "proxy.config.dns.lookup_timeout" is used.
 The default value is 20 seconds. proxy.config.dns.lookup_timeout specifies how long the proxy will wait for the DNS response after sending the request.

-Foreground Timeout Specifies how long DNS entries remain in the host database before they are flagged as stale.
-This setting is used only when "proxy.config.hostdb.ttl_mode" is not zero (the default value is 0, which means use the time-to-live (ttl) value set by the DNS server.
-See HostDB , page 456.
-For example, if this timeout is 24 hours and a client requests an entry that has been in the database for 24 hours or longer, the proxy refreshes the entry before serving it.
-The default is 86400 seconds (144 minutes).
-Caution: Setting the foreground timeout too low might slow response time.
+Foreground Timeout Specifie databas is used zero (th to-live (es how long DNS entries remain in the host se before they are flagged as stale.
+This setting only when "proxy.config.hostdb.ttl_mode" is not be default value is 0, which means use the time- ttl) value set by the DNS server.
+See HostDB .
+For exa request hours o serving ample, if this timeout is 24 hours and a client as an entry that has been in the database for 24 or longer, the proxy refreshes the entry before it.
+The def fault is 86400 seconds (144 minutes).
+CAUTION Setting the foreground timeout too low might slow response time.
 Setting it too high risks accumulation of incorrect information.

 Failed DNS Timeout Specifies how long, in seconds, that a hostname is retained in the failed DNS lookup cache (default = 60).
 When the timeout expires, the hostname is removed from the cache and the next request for that hostname is sent to the DNS server.
-A DNS lookup failure is considered to have occurred when: • There is no DNS response There is a DNS response error code, including NXDOMAIN • There is an error parsing the DNS response code (there is a malformed response).
+A DNS lookup failure is considered to have occurred when: There is no DNS response There is a DNS response error code, including NXDOMAIN There is an error parsing the DNS response code (there is a malformed response).
 Zero (0) is not a legal value.